Just Me (Keith Sweat album): Critical reception

+Just Me received mixed-to-positive reviews.
 AllMusic editor Anthony Tognazzini found that "longtime fans needn’t fear that Sweat has undergone any major changes [...]
 Just Me is classic Sweat.
 Uptempo dance tracks would be a distraction, so Sweat sticks to what he does best: contemporary quiet storm that acts as the perfect soundtrack to candlelight and silk sheets.
 Guest appearances by Keyshia Cole and Athena Cage sweeten the pot, but it’s Sweat’s passionate vocals (not to mention the disc’s slick production) that steal the show."
+Hillary Brown from Artistdirect described Just Me as a polished, vintage-style Quiet Storm R&B album where Sweat's smooth vocals and sensual songs successfully revive the genre without adding much that is new.

 SoulTracks felt that the album was "precisely what the title implies.
 It's unapologetic, complacent and a predictable effort from one of today's R&B veterans [...].
 If Just Me is any indication, Keith is not interested in change at this point in his life.
 Just Me doesn’t break any ground or beckon many new visitors to his music.
 Typically, artists don't like to create if there’s a lack of inspiration.
 Keith Sweat seems to be doing the exact opposite-creating formula on demand."
 Billboard remarked that Sweat "knows how to surprise but, ultimately, chooses to do what we know him for best.
 The album's fresh moment is “"Somebody," a love ballad that [...] finds Sweat singing entirely (and out of character) in falsetto.
 From there, however, Sweat reverts to the languid tempos, explicit bedroom talk and layered, interwoven vocals that are the New Jack's screed."